jasongodev/atk4m2m/README.md

 echo $student->Teacher('John Smith')->action('count')->getOne();
 // Longer method
 echo $student->ref('Student_Teacher')->ref('Teacher')->action('count')->getOne();

+// Any of the teachers in the comma-separated string echo $student->hasTeacher('John Smith,Elon Musk,Mark Zuck');
+// Any of the teachers in the array echo $student->hasTeacher(['John Smith', 'Elon Musk', 'Mark Zuck']);
 ```
 ## TODO
 - Use arrays as arguments for getters and setters.